waggle-sensor/summer2024/khan/README.md

 ## June 21st

-- Continued to flesh out demonstration and TroL integration.
+- Continued to flesh out demonstration.
+- Continue to test TroL and integration with current dense captioning models.
 - Initiate implementing framework to deploy the technologies.
 - Created a presentation on the selected model implementation.